public-apis/public-apis/README.md

 ## Learn more about Public APIs
 ### Notes
-- Ensure that all APIs listed are publicly accessible and regularly maintained.
+Ensure that all APIs listed are publicly accessible and actively maintained.

 <strong>Get Involved</strong>